Register Company in Delaware

 Limited Liability Companies

-- Under the limited liability entity, directors will not be personally liable for any debts or obligations incurred by the business.
+- Limited liability company is the most common business entity for foreign investors who are planning to register company in Delaware.
+Under the limited liability entity, directors will not be personally liable for any debts or obligations incurred by the business.
 They will only be liable up to a specified amount of liability insurance declared.
 These companies provide different classes of members that comes with specific rights, powers and duties.

 - LLC requirements include having at least one or more members and managers.
 There are no restrictions as to the residency of the corporation’s members or managers.
 When setting up an LLC, every corporation must maintain a registered office and a registered agent.